 Plants are already transforming the face of the meat industry.
 Bill Gates, Richard Branson and Leonardo DiCaprio, are among the big name investors in plant-based and clean meat alternatives.
 Leonardo DiCaprio said on social media of his investment in Beyond Meat, one of the popular brands in this burgeoning market: ‘Beyond Burger uses 99% less water, 93% less land, nearly 50% less energy and generates 90% fewer greenhouse gas emissions than it takes to produce one 1/4 lb.
 U.S. beef burger’.
 Climate-friendly meat options like these are winning fans and making headlines across the world.
-One reason they are striking a chord with consumers is people are enjoying them as much as the real thing, something Bruce Friedrich, Executive Director of the Good Food Institute (GFI), says is vital to mainstreaming these products.
+That’s because they are really tasty.
+Forget nut cutlets, this is food you want to order at a restaurant.
+This happy truth is something Bruce Friedrich, Executive Director of the Good Food Institute (GFI), says is vital to mainstreaming these products.

 “We take inspiration from companies like Beyond Meat, and Impossible Foods, companies that have come along and said: our market is not vegetarians, and we don’t care what vegetarians eat.
 Our market is meat eaters,” he said.
 “We want to help create vegetarian meat, plant-based meat that meat-eaters like every bit as much, or even more so, than the meat they are eating right now.”